quickwit-oss/tantivy/docs/tutorial.md

     cat /data/wiki-articles | tantivy index -i wikipedia-index
 ```

-# Step 5 - Have a look at the index directory
+While it is indexing, you can peek at the index directory
+to check what is happening.

 ```bash
     ls wikipedia-index